 Peel Manor Senior’s Health and Wellness Village

 B.Arch., AIA, MRAIC

 William joined Montgomery Sisam in January 2018 as a seasoned architect with extensive experience in all phases of project development.
 He has worked across multiple jurisdictions in North America, predominantly in the health and long-term care sectors.

 Highly disciplined and detail-oriented, William’s recent work is largely concentrated on quality assurance and quality control for contract documents, contract administration and energy code compliance, including material research and product specifications.
-He is currently fulfilling these responsibilities for the Corner Brook Long Term Care Project, a complex P3 campus of care initiative in Newfoundland.
+He has fulfilled these responsibilities for the Corner Brook Long Term Care Project, a complex P3 campus of care initiative in Newfoundland.
 Coordinating a large, multi-disciplinary team, William delivers quality, comprehensive documentation that exceeds client expectations and supports a smooth transition between design and construction.

 As demonstrated by his portfolio, William takes a keen interest in seniors’ living projects, many of which explore new and innovative ways of creating a sense of home and the benefit that results from blurring the boundaries between the built and natural environments.